 - loss of control (not having enough influence, being treated unfairly); and

 When you feel a loss in any of those areas, it creates hurt or sadness.

 Many times, we do not notice the sadness and go immediately to anger.

 The goal is to stay with the sadness—it is a clean emotion—and endeavor to strengthen areas where you feel weakened.

 Principle #3: To go from anger and fear to the higher states of beauty, peace, and trust, we must cross a bridge.

-But if you open yourself to mystery, if you consider that perhaps you are NOT the sole author of your life, that co-authors exist; if you consider that you are in this world to serve many purposes and not all of your reasons-for-being have been achieved, you can tolerate NOT knowing.
+But if you open yourself to mystery, if you consider perhaps you are NOT the sole author of your life, that co-authors exist; if you consider you are in this world to serve many purposes and not all of your reasons-for-being has been achieved, you can tolerate NOT knowing.

 Principle #5: Do not try to “beat up” negative thoughts with positive thoughts.